This is exactly the question the 2019 Australian National Outlook has investigated.

-What kind of country Australia could be in 2060, economically, socially and environmentally?
-The Australian National Outlook 2019 investigates this question, building on the 2015 Australian National Outlook, which was CSIRO's first attempt to understand and analyse the connections in Australia’s physical economy many decades into the future.
+The project was built on the 2015 Australian National Outlook, which was CSIRO's first attempt to understand and analyse the connections in Australia’s physical economy many decades into the future.

-For this project, people from more than 20 non-government organisations are meeting every three months to study and discuss new scientific data provided by CSIRO that models the future of Australia’s natural resources and energy, productivity and services, and cities and infrastructure.
+For the 2019 National Outlook, people from more than 20 non-government organisations met every three months to study and discuss new scientific data provided by CSIRO that models the future of Australia’s natural resources and energy, productivity and services, and cities and infrastructure.

-The project participants will publish a report outlining future scenarios facing Australia’s economy, environment and society and the levers we can pull to ensure Australia has a great future.
+CSIRO and NAB partnered to lead the project, combining their scientific and business expertise.
+The project was jointly chaired by CSIRO Chair David Thodey AO and Australian Economist Ken Henry AC.
+Together with the project participants, CSIRO have published a report outlining future scenarios facing Australia’s economy, environment and society and the levers we can pull to ensure Australia has a great future.

 Many Australians are concerned that future generations may not have the opportunities that we’ve had.